Sulfuric acid chemical formula

 K (10°C) = 1.7 × 10-4 mol2 kg-2

 K (10°C) = 3.5 × 10-5 mol2 kg-2

 K (10°C) = 7 × 10-2 mol2 kg-2

-Hydration of concentrated H2SO4 libates a large amount of specific heat.
-Therefore for learning chemistry, the low pH sulfuric acid is always dilute by slowly pouring into the water with stirring but reverse addition may cause explosive of the acid mixture by the stream formed.
+Hydration of concentrated H2SO4 liberates a large amount of specific heat.
+In learning chemistry, due to the low pH scale of sulfuric acid, it always dilutes by slowly treatment with water by stirring but reverse addition may cause explosive of the acid mixture by the stream formation.
 At low temperatures, this forms of H2SO4 several crystalline solid hydrates.

 Concentrated H2SO4 has a great affinity for water and forms several crystalline elements (hydrates) and serves as an excellent drying reagent.
 Cellulose materials such as paper, cotton, wood, and sugar (C12H22O11) are dehydrated by the H2SO4 solution.
 Metals above hydrogen atom in the electrochemical series (with positive standard redox potential) do not dissolve in cold or dilute sulfuric acid.
 The chemical elements like gold, silver in the periodic table dissolve in hot conditions because hot acid works as a good oxidant.